Jackson Lee Nesbitt: Men of Steel

 The 1937 etching, Tapping a Heat, was the first image of a steel mill that Jack Nesbitt created.
 His images of workers and steel mills was prompted by an inquiry from Sheffield Steel.
 Sheffield called the Kansas City Art Institute seeking an artist to do imagery of their corporation and the Institute referred Nesbitt and John de Martelly.
 However, John had absolutely no interest in spending time sketching in the hot and dirty atmosphere of a mill.

 For all the Sheffield pieces, Nesbitt had to submit a finished pencil drawing prior to creating the etching.
 The original etchings were given as Christmas presents to VIPs both inside and outside the company as well as being offered for sale to employees.
-The company also printed smaller format reproduction as a company Christman card.
+The company also printed smaller format reproduction as a company Christmas card.
 Brown and Bigelow used an indented panel on the reproductions to simulate the platemark of an original etching.

-The money that Jack received from the Sheffield project was just enough for Elaine and Jack to get married.
+The money that Jack received from the Sheffield project was just enough for Elaine and Jack to get married in 1938.

-Starting a business
+Advertising career

+Financial necessity eventually forced Nesbitt to give up his art for a successful career in the advertising industry to provide for his family.
+Nesbitt did not speak with Benton for many years out of embarrassment.
+Nevertheless, Benton, and his wife Rita, always considered Nesbitt to be one of his finest students.

-Jack Nesbitt was an artist to his core.
-The fashion of the period may have made it impossible for him to make a living from the sale of art but he had a wife and family to support.
-This meant using his talent in advertising for business clients eventually leading to the founding of his ad agency.
-He was his own graphic director but the career change never made Jack bitter.
+Jack Nesbitt's talent in the advertising business eventually lead to him the founding of an ad agency.
+He was his own graphic director.
 He created calendars by day and fine art by night.
-Nesbitt sold his company after thirty years and in retirement, he again turned full time to art.
+Nesbitt sold his company after 30 years and in retirement, he again turned full time to art.